Machine learning for hydrodynamic stability: Classification of instabilities in thermal convection

 The dataset $\SS$ was generated by taking 60 uniformly spaced Rayleigh numbers between 1300 and 1600 and 7 logarithmically spaced perturbations between $10^{-16}$ and $10^{-2}$.
-A flow problem is classified as ``bifurcated'' $(\ell^j=1)$ if the final kinetic energy was greater than $\rbl{2\times10^{-7}}$ (this is clearly the case for the parameter combination in Figure~\ref{benard-figure-|I}).
-With this test in place, \rbl{254} of the data points $\SS$ were labelled as a system in {the conducting state} and \rbl{166} were classed as asymmetric.
+A flow problem is classified as ``bifurcated'' $(\ell^j=1)$ if the final kinetic energy was greater than $2\times10^{-7}$ (this is clearly the case for the parameter combination in Figure~\ref{benard-figure-|I}).
+With this test in place, 254 of the data points $\SS$ were labelled as a system in the conducting state and 166 were classed as asymmetric.
 The precise classification is shown in Figure~\ref{benard-figure-III}.
-Sampling the trained neural network \rbl{at 200,000 points} leads to the prediction of the bifurcation boundary shown in the right plot.
-From this picture one would predict that the critical Rayleigh number for perfect uniform heating of the cavity bottom is in the interval $(1510,1520)$.
-The results also suggest that the critical Rayleigh number will be less than 1500 if the applied heating is skewed by a measurable amount $\geq10^{-3}$, one way or the other. \rbl{The results also indicate that if the perturbation is larger \rbl{than} $\geq10^{-2}$, then the critical Rayleigh number will be less than 1300.}
+Sampling the trained neural network at 200,000 points leads to the prediction of the bifurcation boundary shown in the right plot.

+\rbl{The visualisation of the predicted bifurcation boundary in Figure~\ref{benard-figure-IV} follows the strategy described in section~\ref{sec:blind}.
+As in that case, the uniformly sharp transition is the prominent feature.
+From this set of labelled data, one can be confident that the critical Rayleigh number for perfect uniform heating of the cavity bottom is in the interval $(1510,1520)$.
+In this case the visually imperceptible temperature profile perturbation of magnitude of $10^{-3.5}$ decreases the critical Rayleigh number from the unperturbed value to a value close to 1505.
+Comparing the fixed perturbation probability profiles with those in Figure~\ref{step-figure-VII}, we see that the effect of the perturbation is similar in both cases.
+This is probably to be expected.}